Expanding Your Healthcare Education Benefit? 5 Reasons Certifications are a Must

 For anyone tuned in, it shouldn’t be a surprise.
 Professional certifications – short-term skills in general -- are booming themes across industries.
 Gaps are a concern for everyone.
 And the rapid pace of change has employers thinking not just about long-term degrees, but paths to the skills needed in the here and now.

 Those concerns have heightened significance in healthcare.
 The industry’s unique business model links provider success to skills in a profound way; not just in patient outcomes (which is of course the gold standard), but reimbursement as well.
-And quality of service starts with the expertise of the provider – explain why certifications are often a condition of hire.
+And quality of service starts with the expertise of the provider – explaining why certifications are often a condition of hire.
 “Earning a certification demonstrates ongoing competency in a specialty and provides professional credibility,” one nursing administrator told Nurse.com about why certifications are good for nurses.
 “It demonstrates commitment to lifelong learning and professional development.”

 There are a lot of good reasons for nurses to pursue certifications.
 But we’ve seen them become increasingly popular with healthcare employers as well.
 Five good reasons why: